Tourism resuming in West Maui near Lahaina as hotels and timeshare properties welcome visitors

 Many local residents have objected to resuming tourism in West Maui, which includes Lahaina town and a stretch of coastline to the north.
 Opponents said they don’t want travelers asking them about their traumatic experiences while they are grieving the loss of their loved ones and processing the destruction of their homes.

 More than 3,500 Lahaina-area residents signed a petition asking Hawaii Gov. Josh Green to delay the restart.
-Green said doing so would help Maui’s tourism-driven economy get on a path to recovery.
+Green said restarting would help Maui’s tourism-driven economy get on a path to recovery.

 Maui County on Saturday released a video message from Mayor Richard Bissen acknowledging the difficulties of the situation.

-“I know we are still grieving and it feels too soon.
+“I know we are still grieving, and it feels too soon.
 But the reality is there are those in our community who are ready to get back to work.
-Bills need to be paid, keiki have needs and our kupuna face continued medical care,” Bissen said, using the Hawaiian words for children and elders.
+Bills need to be paid, keiki have needs and our kupuna face continued medical care,” Bissen said, using the Hawaiian words for children and elders, respectively.

 Thousands of tourists staying in beachfront hotels north of the burn zone left Maui in the days after the fire.
 Some 11,000 hotel rooms in West Maui have since either sat empty or housed displaced Lahaina residents under a program administered by the Federal Emergency Management Agency and the Red Cross.